mostlysoftware/Lere/chat_context/general-chat-context.md

 - Archive lengthy sessions after 7 days
 - Keep session-context.md focused on *current* work

+### Top-level context item limit

+To keep LLM inputs predictable and avoid exceeding assistant top-level file limits, we enforce a hard limit on the number of top-level items in `chat_context/` (default: 20).
+This is checked automatically by `scripts/health_check.ps1` on every run.
+When the limit is exceeded the health check will:

+- Emit a warning with the current count and suggested candidates to offload or archive.
+- If run with `-Fix`, attempt conservative offloads (move low-priority files into `chat_context/offloads/` using version-control moves) for configured candidate files.

+Design guidance:

+- Prefer centralizing ephemeral or verbose summaries under `chat_context/.summaries/`.
+- Offload low-priority reference docs (attachments lists, long background notes) to `chat_context/offloads/` or `chat_context/archives/` rather than keeping them at the top level.
+- Treat the top-level item limit as a hard operational constraint when refactoring: aim to keep top-level files focused, and group related materials in subfolders.

 ### Health Check Prompts

 The `health_check.ps1` script flags hygiene issues.
 Additionally, at each run it should prompt: